angrybacon/doomsday-wiki/markdown/articles/2018/01/03/doomsday-by-committee.md

 plays.
 Czech Pile rarely plays more than one or two Verdant Catacombs, if any, whereas it is essentially always a four-of in 4C Loam.

 Doishy's comments:

-*Our discussion was a tad more in depth here.
-From a previous match we had faced an elves opponent who had started with a dramatically slow opening and so pondered whether this was another elves start.
-It could also have been Czech Pile who missed the Ponder/Deathrite opening or even some sort of Aggro Loam or Maverick build.
-Small mention was also put towards Turbo Depths however most of these decks have enough one drops to make it strange to not play something.
-In hindsight we for sure should have gone for Option B, especially given most relevant boarding from our opponent is based upon the other fifty nine cards they will see over the one they won't.
-Information is crucial and seeing seven points of information is much better than hiding one.*
+> *Our discussion was a tad more in depth here.
+From a previous match we had
+> faced an elves opponent who had started with a dramatically slow opening and
+> so pondered whether this was another elves start.
+It could also have been
+> Czech Pile who missed the Ponder/Deathrite opening or even some sort of Aggro
+> Loam or Maverick build.
+Small mention was also put towards Turbo Depths
+> however most of these decks have enough one drops to make it strange to not
+> play something.
+In hindsight we for sure should have gone for option B,
+> especially given most relevant boarding from our opponent is based upon the
+> other fifty nine cards they will see over the one they won't.
+Information is
+> crucial and seeing seven points of information is much better than hiding
+> one.*

-### Scenario 2:
+## Scenario 2

 It is our turn three in game two vs Elves.
 They have Gaea's Cradle, Cavern of Souls, Wirewood Symbiote and Quirion Ranger in play, with Dryad Arbor and Cabal